ubetcoin/go-ubet/dashboard/README.md

 $ (cd dashboard/assets && yarn install && yarn flow)
 ```

-Normally the dashboard assets are bundled into Geth via `go-bindata` to avoid external dependencies.
-Rebuilding Geth after each UI modification however is not feasible from a developer perspective.
+Normally the dashboard assets are bundled into Gubet via `go-bindata` to avoid external dependencies.
+Rebuilding Gubet after each UI modification however is not feasible from a developer perspective.
 Instead, we can run `yarn dev` to watch for file system changes and refresh the browser automatically.

 ```
-$ geth --dashboard --vmodule=dashboard=5
+$ gubet --dashboard --vmodule=dashboard=5
 $ (cd dashboard/assets && yarn dev)
 ```

-To bundle up the final UI into Geth, run `go generate`:
+To bundle up the final UI into Gubet, run `go generate`:

 ```
 $ (cd dashboard && go generate)